 - Client receives a keep-alive response from the Pulse Connect Secure device

 - Client receives a data packet via the tunnel

 The idle timeout (60 seconds) + ESP to SSL fallback time (by default, 15 seconds) is the amount of time it takes the client to switch from ESP to SSL mode.
 In this example, it would take 75 seconds before the client would fail over to SSL mode.

 By default, key lifetime (under Users > Resource Policies > VPN Tunneling > Connection Profiles) is set to 20 minutes.
 When a ESP tunnel is created, a unique ESP SPI id is created by the Pulse Connect Secure device and will be valid for 20 minutes.
-At 12 minute mark (3/5 of the key lifetime), the client will attempt to rekey the ESP SPI id and get a new ESP SPI id.
-If the rekey is successful, a new SPI id is generated and the 20 minute counter resets.
-If the rekey is unsuccessful, the client will wait 60 seconds and attempt the rekey again.
+At 12 minute mark (3/5 of the key lifetime), the Pulse connect Secure device will offer new a new SPI id and information to rekey.
+The client will respond with it's own SPI id and reflect the new ESP SPI id that was offered.
+If the rekey is successful, the new SPI id is used and the 20 minute counter resets.
+If the rekey is unsuccessful, the appliance will wait 60 seconds and attempt the rekey again.
 If the client exceeds the key lifetime without a rekey, the ESP tunnel will fallback to SSL mode.

 ESP packet flow